- Occasional paw licking is normal.

 Finally, a dog that is experiencing pain due to arthritis or other foot or leg conditions may lick his paws.
 Even if the pain is somewhere else in their body, some dogs will try to deal with it by licking a front paw continuously.
 This requires diagnosis and treatment by a veterinarian.

 If you and your veterinarian have ruled out all of the above problems, than your dog may be suffering from boredom or a behavioral problem such as anxiety.
 Again, this is difficult to diagnose, but there are some steps you can take to help.
 Some dogs develop compulsive behaviors, which include paw licking.

 To alleviate boredom, try taking your dog for more walks, runs, or playtime with you and with other dogs to use up more mental and physical energy.
 Give him puzzle toys or safe chew toys to take his focus away from his paws.

-If you think anxiety, such as fear of noises or separation anxiety, may be causing him to lick his paws, there are a number of ways you can attempt to relieve the anxiety.
+If you think anxiety, such as fear of noises or separation anxiety, may be causing him to lick his paws, there are a number of ways you can attempt to relieve the anxiety, including calming treats.
 A good animal behaviorist can suggest a variety of options to try.